9ae/ace/characters/ada.md

 While very similar to Ace, she is the much more social one.
 If this was a school drama, she would be a Blair Waldorf.

+First time we meet here, she is in a closet getting it on wiht Yihan when Alan calls out "where are you?"

 ------

 ## Backstory